Gndevank: Features

 The church, well preserved, is dedicated to St. Stephen.
 It is built in the form of a cross-dome of four apses, with a circular tambour (inverted bell of the Corinthian capital) over a cupola.
 There are four altars in the church.
 The gavit, added in the western part of the church in subsequent years, is in the shape of barrel; it is vaulted and appears like a tunnel approach to the church.
 Abbot Christopher built the vaulted hall with two chambers.
 Sargis, who succeeded him, ordered the construction of a canal from the Vararakn River for providing a water supply to the church, which is still functional.
 On the southern and western side of the compound wall, monks' living quarters have been built.

 Of the surviving wall paintings, one by Yeghishe of Jesus Christ is on the altar wall.
 Another notable painting in the church is of Mother Mary on the northern annexed wall, which is said to be a masterpiece of the late Middle Ages in Armenia.
 The surfaces of the pendentives have carved images of the evangelists.
 The tombstones surrounding the church have carvings of interest, such as a scene of ibex hunting next to a falcon, and the hunting of a boar.

-Khachkars (cross stones) are also seen here.
+There are khachkars and tombstones of the 10th-16th centuries in the yard of the monastery.
+Many lithographic inscriptions have been preserved.
+Also noteworthy is the refectory on the south side of the complex, which is a large hall with a basement, auxiliary rooms and a fireplace.